Radiation tolerance of online trigger system for COMET Phase-I: Experiment

 The last component to the setup for this study was the DAQ and slow control that was implemented by a PC outside of the radiation zone as shown in Figure \ref{PhysicalSetup}.
 The DAQ PC received error status and counter values via UDP connection to monitor the behaviour every 1 second, allowing us to check any correlations between different parameters by offline analysis.
 Temperature, voltage levels and test pattern data were also monitored by the DAQ/slow control system.

-A URE flag is given by the SEM module implemented inside the firmware.
-In addition, we defined a few other UREs that could not be detected by using the SEM module as follows: \begin{enumerate} \item Connection loss - if the connection was lost, the event was counted as a URE. \item Erratic counter behaviour - if the counter value changed too rapidly this was also treated as a URE. \end{enumerate} Any of these behaviours were flagged as a URE and triggered a firmware reconfiguration immediately through a JTAG cable with a speed of 30~MBbs, that took approximately 20 seconds including the DAQ and monitor restarting.
-The DAQ PC also received data sent via SiTCP connection every 1 s for offline analysis as mentioned in Sec~\ref{sec:firmware}.
+A SEFI flag is given by the SEM module implemented inside the firmware.
+In addition, we defined a few other SEFI behaviours that could not be detected by using the SEM module as follows: \begin{enumerate} \item Connection loss - if either UDP or TCP/IP connection was lost, the event was counted as a SEFI. \item Erratic counter behaviour - if the counter value changed too rapidly this was also treated as a SEFI. \end{enumerate} Any of these behaviours were flagged as a SEFI and triggered a firmware reconfiguration immediately through a JTAG cable with a speed of 30~MBbs, that took approximately 20 seconds including the DAQ and monitor restarting.
+The DAQ PC also received data sent via SiTCP connection every 1 s for offline analysis as mentioned in Sec~\ref{sec:firmware}. \\ \\ No remote power cycling was implemented in this measurement setup, and it was required twice that manual power cycling be performed.
+This naturally will be a feature to implement in future into the COTTRI system.